 Skip to main content

-NanoClaw configuration is managed through environment variables and the config.ts module.
+NanoClaw configuration is managed through environment variables, the .env file, and the src/config.ts module.
+In v2, some configuration has moved to container.json per agent group.

 Environment variables

-Configuration is read from .env file or process.env.
+Configuration is read from .env file or process.env, with hardcoded fallbacks.

 ASSISTANT_NAME